viant/bitsy/README.md

 Bitsy improves query performance by building bitmap indexes on the columns that are part of an SQL query conditional expression.

-The implementation uses 64 bit bitsets to indicate a specific value presence in one (or several) records out of 64 based on the record sequential number.
+The implementation uses 64 bits bitsets to indicate a specific value presence in one (or several) records out of 64 based on the record sequential number.
 To allow indexing more than 64 rows/records, the source dataset has to be split into as many batches as necessary to represent the entire dataset.
 In addition to the indexing columns and the record sequential number, the source dataset should include the batch number,